dpc-sdp/myvic-components/packages/Bundle/README.md

-# @dpc-sdp/yourvic-bundle
+# @dpc-sdp/myvic-bundle

-A bundle of YourVictoria components packaged as a UMD.
+A bundle of MyVictoria components packaged as a UMD.
 Mainly intended for use in existing HTML sites that are not already using Vue or Webpack.

 The bundle includes a simple API to allow individual components to be mounted